fionacyu/qmpbsa_benchmark/README.md

 ├── tyk2
 ```

-- each of the `complex.qdx.json`, `ligand.qdx.json`, and `protein.qdx.json` contain the concatenated input files.
+- Each of the `complex.qdx.json`, `ligand.qdx.json`, and `protein.qdx.json` contain the concatenated input files.

+- The .json files contain the fields `"geometry"`, `"symbols"` and `"partial_charges"` which are required as input for pbsa calculations.

 # Output Energies / Results